 Your first time in Thailand?

-Everything you need to know before visiting the land of smile you can find here.
+Everything you need to know before visiting the land of smile you can find in our comprehensive Thailand Travel tips Guide here.

 Probably the easiest and fastest way to travel around Thailand is the bus.
 You can usually choose between different companies, that often differ regarding standards and prices.
 If you want to save some money you might wanna think twice whether you really need the VIP Bus or maybe the 2nd class will do it as well.